niedzielski/whois-local/readme.md

 3. Fill out words.json with some candidates to mishmash.

+4. `npm install`.

-4. Execute `make`.
+5. Execute `make`.
 Warning: this generates about 50 gigabytes of additional data.

-5. 🤞 no one is hoarding domains just for money.
+6. 🤞 no one is hoarding domains just for money.

 ## License